 I am entirely grateful for the support that Connect Center has given me throughout my college journey.
 I have been able to benefit from the different Guttman food programs they have run such as Fresh Direct Grocery Delivery, Fresh Food giveaway events and Grizzly Pantry.
 Thank you for always having that empathy and warm vibe to assist us in our different needs as students.

 – PAULA SIGCHO

-- If you are facing eviction in Housing Court, NYCHA housing, need help on other housing issues or are homeless.
+- are facing eviction in Housing Court, NYCHA housing, need help on other housing issues or are homeless.

-- If you are a survivor of domestic violence or human trafficking.
+- are a survivor of domestic violence or human trafficking.

-- If you are a low-wage or unemployed worker who has experienced wage theft, workplace discrimination or labor trafficking, or needs help with family and medical leave or unemployment insurance.
+- are a low-wage or unemployed worker who has experienced wage theft, workplace discrimination or labor trafficking, or needs help with family and medical leave or unemployment insurance.

-- If you are a low-income immigrant who needs help reunifying with your family, obtaining lawful status, applying for citizenship, or defending against deportation.
+- are a low-income immigrant who needs help reunifying with your family, obtaining lawful status, applying for citizenship, or defending against deportation.

-- If you need assistance in getting, keeping, and using government benefits and public assistance such as SNAP (food stamps), SSI, SSDI, Medicaid, Medicare, and other health insurances.
+- need assistance in getting, keeping, and using government benefits and public assistance such as SNAP (food stamps), SSI, SSDI, Medicaid, Medicare, and other health insurances.